 Well, before you answer let's put this up.
 It is actually a general or kind of general teaching that we need to help us deal with many, many different issues.
-But there is constant confusion among Christians about these and we need to distinguish them one is the thought of sin.
+But there is constant confusion among Christians about these and we need to distinguish them.